adam-dziedzic/py-motmetrics/Readme.md

 """
 ```

 `b` is now tracked by hypothesis `3` leading to a track switch.
-Note, although a pairing `(a, 3)` with cost less than 0.6 is possible, the algorithm prefers prefers to continue track assignments from past frames which is a property of MOT metrics.
+Note, although a pairing `(a, 3)` with cost less than 0.6 is possible, the algorithm prefers to continue track assignments from past frames which is a property of MOT metrics.

 #### Computing metrics
 Once the accumulator has been populated you can compute and display metrics.
 Continuing the example from above